An inclusive hiring approach

 Awareness and upskilling

-Our diverse team is what makes us who we are, and because of this we care about having regular conversations around diversity and inclusion.
+Our diverse team is what makes us who we are, and because of this we care about having conversations around diversity and inclusion.
+We also have a colleague support network of champions in areas such as the LGBTQ + community and Disability and Chronic Illness, who help raise awareness.

 Policies and everyday practices

 Our policy states that we have zero tolerance to exclusion and we really mean that.
 There are no nuances, zero is zero.
-Using the internal speak up channel, FutureLearners feel that they can raise issues without the risk of retaliation and that there is due follow up process.
+We have policies to support our colleagues in calling out issues, and ensure we are complying with the Equality Act.

 We also have appointed a volunteer Diversity and Inclusion champion amongst staff, acting as another impartial route for conversation.
 This is an expansion on our existing champion programme, which has helped to support colleagues through mental health issues, bereavement, and domestic abuse.